EvangelistasElectric/Gamepad_Template_Leonardo/README.md

 Designed for **simulator and custom control setups** where you need full flexibility over button mapping and axis configuration.

 ---
+🛡️ License
+This project is licensed under the Evangelista's Electric Non-Commercial Open Source License (EENOSL).
+Please see LICENSE.txt for full terms.

+Credits
+Arduino Joystick Library by Matthew Heironimus

+Project wiring and HID mapping by Matthew Evangelista
+---

 ## Features